How to Install Slack on CentOS 7

 slack or by clicking on the Slack icon (

-Activities → Slack).
+Applications → Slack).

 When you start Slack for the first time, a window like the following is displayed:

-From here you can sign in to a workspace you are already a member of, or create a new workspace and start collaborating with your friends and fellow developers.
+From here, you can sign in to a workspace you are already a member of, or create a new workspace and start collaborating with your friends and fellow developers.